jesscancode/tech-job-scraper-case-study/README.md

 This is the real system running every night.
 The abstract three-layer model above is the *concept*; this is the *proof* that it actually works.
 Yay!

+### Beyond roles: the rest of the enrichment surface

+Role normalisation is the headline, but the enrichment step handles several other cleanup jobs that share the same philosophy ✦ deterministic rules where possible, AI only where the text is genuinely ambiguous:

+- **a non-tech gate** after the AI call filters out listings that slipped past the source queries ✦ *"Girl Friday / Admin"*, *"Bridge Engineer"*, *"Tax Specialist"*.
+The AI flags each row as tech or non-tech; a second deterministic check catches cases the AI missed (role is *Other* and no recognisable tech skill in the skills list).
+Rejected rows stay in staging and never reach the live feed
+- **job-level canonicalisation** collapses the zoo of seniority labels ✦ *"Mid-Level"*, *"Intermediate"*, *"Other"*, the literal string *"null"* ✦ onto four buckets: junior, mid, senior, lead.
+The mapping is kept byte-for-byte identical to a database trigger on the board side, so neither system can drift independently
+- **skill casing** deduplicates and canonicalises the top ~120 skill strings (*"reactjs"* → *"React"*, *"node.js"* → *"Node.js"*, *"ms sql"* → *"SQL Server"*) so
+  the board's skill facets don't show the same technology under three spellings
+- **city normalisation** rewrites remote-job location noise ✦ province codes, country names, *"South Africa"* ✦ into a single *"Remote"* token so the location filter works cleanly
+- **a taxonomy review label** (`other_role`) captures the AI's free-text role suggestion whenever the deterministic rules land on *Other*, giving me a review queue to spot emerging roles that deserve their own bucket

 ---

 ## What's next and current scope